4 Minute read

 Our mobile biplane X-ray imaging system investigates human motion biomechanics.

-Our unique Mobile Biplane X-ray (MoBiX) imaging system can accurately measure bone motion at joints – such as the knee – as people walk over ground, up and down stairs, and perform other activities of daily living.
+Our unique Mobile Biplane X-ray (MoBiX) imaging system can accurately measure bone motion at joints – like the knee – as people walk over ground, up and down stairs, and perform other daily activities.

 The MoBiX imaging system measures bone motion in three dimensions at high frame rates (up to 1000 X-ray images per second) and high precision during human locomotion.